david-s-hardin/PKD/README.md

 # PKD
-Analyses of Philip K Dick novels and related films
+Analyses of Philip K Dick novels and related films.